What is Software Metering?

 Metering reveals which deployments are actually needed

-Together they enable accurate Effective License Position (ELP) calculation
+Together they enable accurate Effective Licence Position (ELP) calculation

 Software metering enables automated identification of reclamation candidates: